EA Play crowd interview screenshot

-Star Wars Jedi: Fallen Order
+Star Wars Jedi: Fallen Order — What IS IT?

 by Dylan Blight

-Initially, rumours of an Old Republic era based game circulated because the behind the scenes video showed a Jedi fighting what we assumed was a Sith based upon the red lightsaber.
-However, over the years LucasFilm has evolved Star Wars and stretched things outside of simply Jedi and Sith.
-Just look at Snoke from the sequel trilogy — a powerful force user, but not a Sith — also, of course, Kylo Ren — powerful yes, a Sith he is not.
+Initially, rumours of an Old Republic–era game circulated because the behind-the-scenes video showed a Jedi fighting what many assumed was a Sith (based on the red lightsaber).
+However, over the years Lucasfilm has evolved Star Wars and stretched things outside simply “Jedi vs. Sith.”
+Just look at Snoke from the sequel trilogy — a powerful Force user, but not a Sith — and Kylo Ren — powerful, yes; a Sith, he is not.

-So how can we be playing as a Jedi post Order 66?
+So how can we be playing as a Jedi post–Order 66?
 And who would we be fighting in the game?
 Darth Vader?
 Unlikely.

 What will you be fighting?

-There seems to be one solid choice that makes sense as to what you’ll be fighting in Fallen Order — Inquisitors.
+There seems to be one solid choice that makes sense as to what you’ll be fighting in Fallen Order — the Inquisitors.

 Who will we be playing as?